-Norway's retail trade dropped 4.9 percent from a month earlier in August 2020, the first decrease in retail trade since March.
-The largest contribution to the overall decline came from grocery stores, stores selling sporting equipment and furniture shops.
-Clothing stores and electronic stores also had a reduction in the sales volume this month.
-The only branch that experienced noticeable growth was pharmacies which somewhat dampened the total decline.
-On a yearly basis, retail trade rose 8.2 percent in August, after a 13.8 percent jump in July, as regulations imposed to limit infections have contributed to Norwegians changing their consumption pattern in the direction of spending less on services, and more on retail goods. source: Statistics Norway
+Norway's retail trade rose 2.9 percent from a month earlier in November 2020, the most since June, after a 1.2 percent growth in the previous month.
+The largest contribution to the overall growth came from stores selling electronics and E-commerce.
+Meanwhile, clothing and shoe stores had a reduction in sales volume this month, and dampened to the overall index.
+On a yearly basis, retail trade surged 13.8 percent in November, the most since July, following a 10.6 percent gain in October, as regulations imposed to limit infections have contributed to Norwegians changing their consumption pattern in the direction of spending less on services, and more on retail goods. source: Statistics Norway

-Retail Sales MoM in Norway averaged 0.16 percent from 1979 until 2020, reaching an all time high of 15.40 percent in January of 1989 and a record low of -9 percent in February of 1987.
+Retail Sales MoM in Norway averaged 0.17 percent from 1979 until 2020, reaching an all time high of 15.40 percent in January of 1989 and a record low of -9 percent in February of 1987.
 This page provides - Norway Retail Sales MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Norway Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Statistics Norway
+Norway Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.